-5 Spinach Recipes
+5 Ways With Spinach

 Ingredients that combine well with spinach include: pine nuts, anchovies, lemon, capers, any protein, feta, ricotta, pumpkin, tomatoes, potato

 These are my top ways to enjoy spinach fresh from my vegetable patch: